esraahisham753/github-final-project/README.md

 2. You can open index.html file to test app
 3. IF you input amount of 4800 USD, interest rate of 15.25% and 5 years period, you will receive result of 3660 USD.
 <img src="./task_7.JPG" alt="example">

 You can watch a demo of the app on this [link](https://www.youtube.com/watch?v=k1sixtDKLXw)
+4. You can increase the number on inputs as needed by editing the [index.html file](./index.html), change colors of the app by editing the [style.css file](./style.css) and adding more functionalities by adding more functions to the [script.js file](./script.js)

 ## Roadmap